-If your Level 1 appeal is denied, the notice that you receive from HSA Bank will include supplemental information for the denial.
+If a Level 1 appeal is denied, the notice shall include supplemental information for the denial.
 This may include, but is not limited to:

-- Information about your claim, including the date of service, health care provider, claim amount, and any diagnosis and treatment code and their corresponding meanings, to the extent such information is available; - The specific reason for the denial upon review; - A reference to the specific HRA provision(s) on which the denial is based; - Any denial code (and its corresponding meaning) that was used in denying the claim; - A statement providing that you are required to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to your claim for benefits; - If an internal rule, guideline, protocol, or similar criterion was relied upon in making the review determination, either the specific rule, guideline, or protocol, or a statement that such a rule, guideline, protocol, or similar criterion was relied upon in making the review determination and that a copy of such rule, guideline, protocol, or similar criterion will be provided to you free of charge upon request; and - A statement of your right to request a Level 2 appeal.
+- Information about the claim, including the date of service, health care provider, claim amount, and any diagnosis and treatment code and their corresponding meanings, to the extent such information is available; - The specific reason for the denial; - A reference to the specific HRA provision(s) on which the denial is based; - Any denial code (and its corresponding meaning) that was used in denying the claim; - A statement providing that participants are required to receive, upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the claim; - If an internal rule, guideline, protocol, or similar criterion was relied upon in making the review determination, either the specific rule, guideline, or protocol, or a statement that such a rule, guideline, protocol, or similar criterion was relied upon in making the review determination and that a copy of such rule, guideline, protocol, or similar criterion will be provided to participants free of charge upon request; and - A statement of participants' right to request a Level 2 appeal.